t-mart/wap/docs/why.rst

 And, I'd also argue its ugly.
 It's hard to read, write and maintain.

-Sometimes too, `packager`_ can be quite slow at this step.
+Sometimes too, `packager`_ can be quite slow at doing these substitutions.
 Some of my builds take `7+ minutes at this step`_!

 Finally, you can't run static analyzers like `luacheck`_ on this code.